ChalmersLibrary/excel-combiner/README.md

 ### Usage

-Run `excel-combiner [path]` in your terminal where you replace `[path]` to the directory containing your excel files' It will output a `combined.xlsx` file in the same directory.
+Run `excel-combiner [path]` in your terminal where you replace `[path]` to the directory containing your excel files.
+It will output a `combined.xlsx` file in the same directory.

 ## Development